For all behavioral health professionals

 PROFESSIONS, VOCATIONS, AND BUSINESSES, CHAPTER 57, IDAHO TELEHEALTH ACCESS ACT

-54-5705.
+"54-5705.
 PROVIDER-PATIENT RELATIONSHIP.
-(1) If a provider offering telehealth services in his or her practice does not have an established provider-patient relationship with a person seeking such services, the provider shall take appropriate steps to establish a provider-patient relationship by use of two-way audio and visual interaction; provided however, that the applicable Idaho community standard of care must be satisfied.
+(1) If a provider offering telehealth services in his or her practice does not have an established provider-patient relationship with a person seeking such services, the provider shall take appropriate steps to establish a provider-patient relationship by the use of two-way audio and visual interaction; provided, however, that the applicable Idaho community standard of care must be satisfied.
 Nothing in this section shall prohibit electronic communications: